iykrichie/wps-office-19-missing-fonts-on-Linux/README.md

+# Fix for missing wps-office-19 fonts

-# Solution to the error - Some formula symbols might not be displayed correctly due to missing fonts symbol.
+Solution to the error - Some formula symbols might not be displayed correctly due to missing fonts symbol.

-The following commands will move the missing fonts from the downloaded/cloned folder to your system WPS Office fonts folder.
+The following solution is a command will copy the missing fonts from the downloaded/cloned folder to your system WPS Office fonts folder.
 This should work for all Linux distros.

 1. Clone this repo somewhere and open the folder.
 2. Download and extract the .zip GitHub automatically makes.
 Then open that folder.
 3. Move or copy the folder `special-wps-office-fonts` to `/usr/share/fonts/`.
-4. Update your font-cache by entering these commands based on your distribution using `sudo fc-cache -f -v`:
+4. Update your font-cache by entering these commands below based on your distribution.

 * Mint/Ubuntu/Debian/etc